orktes/go-torch/README.md

 ## Usage

-go-torch depends on the LibTorch shared libary to be available.
+go-torch depends on the LibTorch shared library to be available.
 For more information refer to https://pytorch.org/cppdocs/ and an example [Dockerfile](https://github.com/orktes/go-torch/blob/master/scripts/Dockerfile) which is used for executing tests for the library.

 ```go
 import (